 Oftentimes, content is put on the backburner when it comes to sales because people don’t always recognize the value of quality content, be it online or otherwise.

-A sales enablement manager can encourage the increased use of content throughout trainings of the sales representatives.
+A sales enablement manager can encourage the increased use of content throughout the training of the sales representatives.

 Why Sales Enablement Matters

-Sales enablement is important for a number of different reasons.
-For example, sales enablement is important because of the impact poor sales and marketing structures can have on the financial health of a company.
+Sales enablement is important for many different reasons.
+For example, sales enablement is important because of the impact poor sales and marketing structures can have on a company's financial health.

-The real truth that sales enablement tries to help sales and marketing teams to understand is that customers don’t necessarily buy your product, or even your content.
-What they buy is the relationship to your sales team.
+The real truth that sales enablement tries to help sales and marketing teams to understand is that customers don’t necessarily buy your product or even your content.
+What they buy is the relationship with your sales team.

 Think about it.
-How inclined would you be to buy from a shop assistant or sales representative that has poor communication skills?
+How inclined would you be to buy from a shop assistant or sales representative with poor communication skills?
 Exactly.

-With sales enablement all sales representatives are kept to the fore of every marketing campaign, until they work as seamless unit who share the same marketing message to all prospective customers and clients.
+With sales enablement, all sales representatives are kept to the fore of every marketing campaign until they work as a seamless unit that shares the same marketing message to all prospective customers and clients.

-In conclusion, this can be done through the employment of a sales enablement manager, and through the small everyday changes to optimize the B2B and B2C chain.
+In conclusion, this can be done through a sales enablement manager's employment and through the small everyday changes to optimize the B2B and B2C chain.